pachyderm/pachyderm/doc/deployment/on_premises.md

 In Kubernetes, [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) are a mechanism for providing storage for consumption by the users of the cluster.
 They are provisioned by the cluster administrators.
 In a typical enterprise Kubernetes deployment, the administrators have configured persistent volumes that your Pachyderm deployment will consume by means of a [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) in the [Pachyderm manifest you generate](./deploy_custom.html#creating-a-pachyderm-manifest).

+You can deploy PV's to Pachyderm using our command-line arguments in three ways: using a static PV, with StatefulSets, or with StatefulSets using a StorageClass.

+If your administrators are using [selectors](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#selector), or you want to use StorageClasses in a different way, you'll need to [edit the Pachyderm manifest](#deploy_custom.html#editing-a-pachyderm-manifest) appropriately before applying it.

+##### Static PV

+In this case, `etcd` will be deployed in Pachyderm as a [ReplicationController](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) with one (1) pod that uses a static PV.
+This is a common deployment for testing.

+##### StatefulSets

+[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are a mechanism provided in  Kubernetes 1.9 and newer to manage the deployment and scaling of applications.
+It uses either [Persistent Volume Provisioning](https://github.com/kubernetes/examples/blob/master/staging/persistent-volume-provisioning/README.md) or pre-provisioned PV's.

+If you're using StatefulSets in your Kubernetes cluster, you will need to find out the particulars of your cluster's PV configuration and [use appropriate flags to `pachctl deploy custom`](#configuring-with-statefulsets)

+##### StorageClasses
-If your administrators require specification of [selectors](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#selector) or [classes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#class-1) to consume persistent volumes, you will need to find out the particulars of your cluster's PV configuration and [edit the Pachyderm manifest](./deploy_custom.html#editing-the-pachyderm-manifest) accordingly.
+If your administrators require specification of [classes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#class-1) to consume persistent volumes, you will need to find out the particulars of your cluster's PV configuration and [use appropriate flags to `pachctl deploy custom`](#configuring-with-statefulsets-using-storageclasses).

+#### Common tasks to all types of PV deployments
-#### Sizing the pv
+##### Sizing the PV

-You'll need to use a pv with enough space for the metadata associated with the data you plan to store in Pachyderm.
+You'll need to use a PV with enough space for the metadata associated with the data you plan to store in Pachyderm.
 We're currently developing good rules of thumb for scaling this storage as your Pachyderm deployment grows, but it looks like 10G of disk space is sufficient for most purposes.

-#### Creating the pv
+##### Creating the PV

 In the case of cloud-based deployments, the `pachctl deploy` command for AWS, GCP and Azure creates persistent volumes for you, when you follow the instructions for those infrastructures.

-In the case of on-premises deployments, the kind of PV you provision will be dependent on what kind of storage your Kubernetes administrators have attached to your cluster and configured.
+In the case of on-premises deployments, the kind of PV you provision will be dependent on what kind of storage your Kubernetes administrators have attached to your cluster and configured, and whether you are expected to consume that storage as a static PV, with Persistent Volume Provisioning  or as a StorageClass.

 For example, many on-premises deployments use Network File System (NFS) to access to some kind of enterprise storage.
 Persistent volumes are provisioned in Kubernetes like all things in Kubernetes: by means of a manifest.
 You can learn about creating [volumes](https://kubernetes.io/docs/concepts/storage/volumes/)  and [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in the Kubernetes documentation.

+You or your Kubernetes administrators will be responsible for configuring the PVs you create to be consumable as static PV's, with Persistent Volume Provisioning or as a StorageClass.

-#### What you'll need for Pachyderm configuration of pv storage
+#### What you'll need for Pachyderm configuration of PV storage

+Keep the information below at hand for when you [run `pachctl deploy custom` further on](./deploy_custom.html)

+##### Configuring with static volumes

-You'll need the name of the pv and the amount of space you can use, in gigabytes.
-We'll refer to those as `PVC_STORAGE_NAME` and `PVC_STORAGE_SIZE` further on.
+You'll need the name of the PV and the amount of space you can use, in gigabytes.

-Keep this information handy.
+We'll refer to those, respectively, as `PVC_STORAGE_NAME` and `PVC_STORAGE_SIZE` further on.
+With this kind of PV,
+you'll use the flag `--static-etcd-volume` with `PVC_STORAGE_NAME` as its argument in your deployment.

+Note: this will override any attempt to configure with StorageClasses, below.

+##### Configuring with StatefulSets

+If you're deploying using [StatefulSets](#statefulsets), you'll just need the amount of space you can use, in gigabytes, which we'll refer to as `PVC_STORAGE_SIZE` further on..

+Note: The `--etcd-storage-class` flag and argument will be ignored if you use the flag `--static-etcd-volume` along with it.

+##### Configuring with StatefulSets using StorageClasses

+If you're deploying using [StatefulSets](#statefulsets) with [StorageClasses](#storageclasses), you'll need the name of the storage class and the amount of space you can use, in gigabytes.
+We'll refer to those, respectively, as `PVC_STORAGECLASS` and `PVC_STORAGE_SIZE` further on.
+With this kind of PV,
+you'll use the flag `--etcd-storage-class` with `PVC_STORAGECLASS` as its argument in your deployment.

+Note: The `--etcd-storage-class` flag and argument will be ignored if you use the flag `--static-etcd-volume` along with it.

 ### Deploying an object store